 2. Zero Waste Committee

-The Committee met on January 29th and minutes will be included in the March Board agenda packet.
+The Committee will meet on May 13th and minutes will be included in the July Board agenda packet.

 3. Zero Waste

 Staff continues to work on Zero Waste Strategic Plan and Zero Waste Communications Plan updates.
 The Zero Waste Strategic Plan draft update will be reviewed by the Zero Waste Committee in May.
 Both plan updates will be posted to the CVSan website in the coming months.

 4. Alameda County Industries (ACI)

 COVID-19: A verbal update of how ACI has been managing the effects of COVID-19 will be provided during the May 5th Board meeting.
 Should there be a need to immediately contact customers, ACI is finalizing arrangements to provide automated phone messages with ACI’s phone number as the caller and the ability to leave a voicemail message.
 Delinquent Accounts: The fourth and final notification letter from ACI was mailed at the end of April to customers with past due balances of 120 days.
 CVSan prepared a Final Request for Payment and Notice of Administrative Hearing for issuance on May 7th certified with read receipt to 595 property owners.
 FAQs were prepared for CVSan and ACI and the website was updated.

 Monthly Coordination Meeting: ACI and CVSan staff met on April 24th and minutes will be included in the June Board packet.
 Rate and Contract Amendment: Final draft amendments and an ordinance will be reviewed by the Board at the May 5th Board meeting.
 Please see attached Countywide rates from StopWaste.
 Textile Collection Week: ACI will be providing bagged textile collection June 1st – 5th from single and multi-family residents.
 If St. Vincent de Paul of Lane County is unable to accept materials due to COVID-19 impacts, an alternate location will be proposed.